openEOPlatform/documentation/usecases/gfm/index.md

 ## Observed water (flood_extent + refwater)

 The observed water combines both flood extent and the reference water mask.
 The reference water mask represents permanent or seasonal water bodies, which are clearly distinct from flood events.
-With openEO, the two layers `flood_extent` and `refwater` can be combined directly and stored into one file.
+With openEO, the two layers `ensemble_flood_extent` and `reference_water_mask` can be combined directly and stored into one file.
 No need to download layers individually.

 ```python
 spatial_extent  = {'west': 67.5, 'east': 70, 'south': 24.5, 'north': 26}